keffri/keffri/README.md

 <h1>Hi there, my name is Keffri. 👋</h1>

-I am a developer based in Port Coquitlam, BC.
+I am a developer based in Port Coquitlam, B.C.
 Thanks for taking the time to check out my GitHub profile.

 <h2>In Progress</h2>